Connecticut Court Records

 Obtaining Connecticut Criminal Court Records

 According to the Connecticut Freedom of Information Act, members of the public may request public records from the state of Connecticut judicial branch.
-Interested parties who wish to inspect and/or obtain copies of Connecticut criminal court records may do by any of the following means:
+Interested parties who wish to inspect and/or obtain copies of Connecticut criminal court records may do so by any of the following means:

-- Inspecting and/or obtaining records in-person
+- Inspecting and/or obtaining records in person

 - Sending verbal and/or written requests to the appropriate record custodian